75+ Mounts Ranked

 The Celestron CGX, while being a new, innovative design in the world of astrophotography mounts, still shares some features with its EQ6 style predecessors, and as such, there are still some basic technical specs that you should know.

-Unfortunately, Celestron, along with most mount manufacturers, is not very specific as to how much weight on the mount is acceptable for specific purposes and how it affects the tracking and guiding accuracy of the mount.
-It is commonly accepted amongst astronomers that if you are doing visual observing or planetary astrophotography, you can load up the mount to the weight limit or even exceed it by a few kgs, as small-scale errors are not very noticeable visually.
-In contrast, when you are taking images, the mount’s tracking accuracy has to be far more precise because the images you take will show streaking easily.
-Adding more weight to the mount can increase the magnitude of tracking errors and ruin any images you would take.
-As such, we recommend using no more than ½ and ⅔ of the supposed weight capacity for astrophotography.
-It is important to keep in mind that this is a very broad statement, and tracking/guiding accuracy depends on many factors that are too numerous to list here.
+• In contrast, when we’re taking images, the mount’s tracking accuracy has to be far more precise because the images we take will show streaking easily.
+Adding more weight to the mount can increase the magnitude of tracking errors and ruin any images we would take.
+As such, I recommend using no more than ½ and ⅔ of the supposed weight capacity for astrophotography.

-Mechanical Features
+Mechanical Features That I Loved

 Backlash can be seen during guiding.
 It effectively makes some guide pulses ineffective, as any corrective action is stuck in the gap between gear teeth.

 A belt drive cuts out the middle gear and instead connects the motor to the worm gear with a toothed belt, which eliminates all backlash.
 The worm gear is also spring-loaded, which ensures it is well-tensioned.
 This also reduces backlash and makes adjusting the spacing manually not necessary.
-Luckily, the CGX comes with belts preinstalled, whereas in mounts like the EQ6 and AVX, belts were something you had to manually install, and worse, in the CGEM, you had no option to install belts at all.
+Luckily, the CGX comes with belts preinstalled, whereas in mounts like the EQ6 and AVX, belts were something I had to manually install, and worse, in the CGEM, I had no option to install the belts at all.

-The CGX features a homing system.
-This is a system where the mount can locate its “home” position without any external input, which is where the mount rests when not pointing at anything.
 Homing moves both mount axes (Right Ascension and Declination) automatically to their home positions without any sort of outside input.
 This is especially helpful for observatory systems where the mount is always polar aligned but you may not have access to the mount.
 With homing, you would be able to be sure of the mount’s positioning without something like plate solving or star alignment.
-Homing is a rarely seen feature in mounts at this price point and is a premium feature found in the CGX, sure to make the lives of astrophotographers easier.

 The CGX features a completely new, redesigned polar alignment base plate.
-In the CGEM, when you tried to adjust the azimuth polar alignment, the mount would stick and skip, making it impossible to align the mount closely to the celestial pole.
-With the new and improved polar alignment plate, the amount of friction between the mount head and tripod has been greatly reduced.
-It also features improved adjustment knobs, which make alignment far easier than with the awkward, circular knobs found on the CGEM.
+In the case of the CGEM II mount, when I tried to adjust its azimuth polar alignment, the mount stuck and skipped, making it impossible for me to align the mount closely to the celestial pole.
+With the new and improved polar alignment plate in the CGX, the amount of friction between the mount head and tripod has been greatly reduced.

-The mount is also able to go all the way down to 3 degrees latitude and a maximum of 65 degrees, which allows you to use the mount in locations very close to the equator and very far from it.
+The mount is also able to go all the way down to 3 degrees latitude and a maximum of 65 degrees, which allows me to use the mount in locations very close to the equator and very far from it.

 Software Compatibility

 The CGX, of course, is Celestron’s best astrophotography mount yet.
-There are some features listed above that make this an excellent mount on the inside, but the CGX also includes some great features that make the mount a joy to use in the field.
-As with any other Celestron mount, the CGX works with the StarSense AutoAlign, SkySync GPS, and SkyPortal WiFi adapter accessories.
-If you don’t want to use WiFi or a PC to control it, you can use a NexStar+ controller instead.
+There are some features listed above that make this an excellent mount on the inside, but I need to point out that CGX also includes some great features that make the mount a joy to use in the field.

-The CGX has full computer control and support, based on the new Celestron PWI software/interface.
-The PWI software allows you to completely bypass the hand controller, which becomes an unnecessary step when you are doing deep space astrophotography.
 With PWI, the time-consuming step of entering the time and date into the hand controller is not necessary either.
 This is thanks to the CGX’s included USB Type B port, which allows you to connect directly to the mount without a hand controller or adapters—just get the suitable cable, and you are good to go.

 Luckily, the PWI is also ASCOM compatible (ASCOM is an open-source program that allows devices to communicate with software), which means the mount is controllable with any standard image capture programs, for example, SGP, NINA, APT, and other similar programs, which you can use to plate solve (align your mount via images of stars), slew to various targets, and perform meridian flips automatically.